Skip to main content

 Health Care FSA

-You may have money deducted from your pay on a pre-tax basis to cover qualified medical expenses that are not covered by your medical, prescription drug, dental, or vision insurance.
-The annual health care flexible spending account contribution maximum for 2020 is $2,750.
-(A Grace Period exists to allow participants to incur claims through March 15, 2021, and submit them by March 31, 2021 against the 2020 plan year account balance.)
+You may have money deducted from your pay on a pre-tax basis (Federal + FICA) to cover qualified medical expenses that are not covered by your medical, prescription drug, dental, or vision insurance.
+The annual Health Care flexible spending account contribution maximum for 2025 is $3,300.
+(A Grace Period exists to allow participants to incur claims through March 15, 2026, and submit them for reimbursement by March 31, 2026 against the 2025 plan year account balance.)
 Reminder: Because of the healthcare reform legislation, you may utilize funds in your medical flexible spending account to pay for qualified medical expenses for qualified dependents to age 26.
 Flexible spending accounts operate on a calendar year basis.
-If you wish to participate for 2020, you must enroll via Workday.
-An FSA debit card will be issued to all new members who are enrolling in the Health Care FSA for 2020.
-Important: The IRS applies a “forfeiture rule” to FSA accounts: If the amount in the FSA account is not used by the end of the calendar year (Dependent Care account), or by the end of the Grace Period (Health Care account) – that remaining balance is forfeited and returned to the College.
-Remember that you should only fund the flex accounts for eligible expenses that you “expect” to incur in 2020.
+If you wish to participate for 2025, you must enroll via Workday.
+An FSA debit card will be issued to all new members who are enrolling in the Health Care FSA for 2025.
+Important: The IRS applies a “forfeiture rule” to FSA accounts: If the amount in the Health Care FSA account is not used by the end of the Grace Period – that remaining balance is forfeited and returned to the College.
+Remember that you should only fund the flex accounts for eligible expenses that you “expect” to incur in 2025.

 Great Reasons to Enroll In a Health Care FSA

-• Your full contribution is available at the start of the plan year
+• Your full contribution is available for use in your account at the start of the plan year

 • If you and your spouse both have a health care FSA, you can each contribute up to the IRS limit